bengilbertcodes/mildew-detection-in-cherry-leaves/README.md

     - Checkbox 1 - Display the difference between average and variability as an image.
     - Checkbox 2 - Display the differences between healthy cherry tree leaves and those containing powdery mildew.
-    - Image Montage - Display a montage of images from the dataset.
+    - CHeckbox 3 - Image Montage - Display a montage of images from the dataset.
 Filterable by Healthy/Infected.

 ### **Page 3: Powdery Mildew Detector**